-You see, when we discover that the traumatic lifestyle we’ve endured as children has an actual name, it’s a huge relief at first.
+You see, when we discover that the traumatic lifestyle we’ve endured has an actual name, it’s a huge relief at first.
 There’s an initial rush of validation, and we suddenly realize that we’re not alone, that we’re not crazy, and that we haven’t imagined it.
 Narcissistic abuse is a real thing, and now we realize that we can deal with and recover from it.

-The Six Stages
+The Six Stages of Narcissism Awareness Grief

 Much like the famous Kubler-Ross “five stages of grief,” there are several stages of Narcissism Awareness Grief.
 They’re not linear, so they’re not experienced in any particular order.
 In fact, we can go back and forth between the stages throughout the process of grieving.
-But every step must be experienced before we can get to the final stage, which is “acceptance.”
-It’s possible to become stuck in any phase for any length of time and to never actually enter into acceptance.
+But every step must be experienced before we can get to the final stage, which is “Acceptance.”
+It’s possible to become stuck in any phase for any length of time and to never actually enter into Acceptance.

 The difference between the two grief models is that narcissism awareness grief has an additional and essential phase called “Rewriting.”
 This is where healing begins in earnest.

 - Bargaining.
-This is a way of regrouping, a kind of reboot.
-You may question your reality and wish your childhood had been different.
-I remember wondering, Why did I have to get her as my mother?
-What would my childhood have been like if I’d had a mother who was able to truly love and care for me more than her own image?
-You may have these kinds of thoughts too, or you might even shame yourself with ideas like, Why didn’t I see this sooner?
-I’m so stupid.
-I’ve wasted so much of my life listening to and believing her.
+You may wish things were different.
+You may feel bitterness or sadness at the unfairness.
+I remember wondering what my childhood would’ve been like if I’d had a mother who’d been able to truly love and care for me, more than she did for her image.
+I wondered what my adult life might’ve been like if I’d grown up feeling loved, cherished, and as if I mattered.
+You may have these kinds of thoughts too, or you might even shame yourself with thoughts like, “Why didn’t I see this before?” or “I’ve wasted years of my life listening to and believing them.”
 Many of your questions will have no real answer.
 I cried a lot at first, in fact, any time I thought about it.
 You may cry too or feel a profound sense of loss and sadness.
-Like me, you may feel robbed of your childhood and anger at the injustice of that happening to you.
-It’s essential to see that, in this stage, you may actually be doing what your mother would do to you: insult you, berate you, and question the validity of your thoughts and feelings.
-But you actually need to go through this dark period so you will be able to enter the rewriting phase of grieving.
+Like me, you may feel robbed of years of your life and angry at the injustice of that.
+It’s essential to see that, in this stage, you may actually be doing what your narcissist would do: insult you, berate you, and question the validity of your thoughts and feelings.
+But we actually need to go through this dark period so we will be able to enter the rewriting phase of grieving.

 We welcome the understanding that narcissists don’t change.
 Narcissists are very predictable.
-Now we can anticipate her behavior and using this knowledge can make engaging with her feel safer, or at least more tolerable.
-As our expectations change, we may experience the serenity we never thought possible.
+Now we can anticipate their behavior, and we can make interacting with them feel safer for us, or at least more tolerable.
+As our expectations change, we may experience a sense of peace that we never thought possible.
 Now we can determine what kind and how much exposure we will subject ourselves to, and we can plan accordingly.
 Some of us may decide to have no contact at all, and some may choose to have limited contact with strict enforceable boundaries.
-For example, when my mother starts to belittle or humiliate me, I will end the conversation, leave the room, etc. In other words, we can now determine which of her behaviors we are willing to put up with, and for how long.
-Isn’t that amazing?
+For example, I decided to continue my relationship, but with limited contact.

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.